Steps we are taking to greatly reduce the likelihood that illness will be spread at our camp:

 Small Groups: Historically, we have kept our “cabin” groups small (a group of 10 or less including leaders).
-We will continue to keep our groups small to minimize the number of people that each camper comes into contact with.

 Ample Space: Our camp programming is designed to maximize the use of our facilities.
 We have multiple programs that run at a time, allowing everyone to spread out and enjoy their activities in the wide open camp.

 Healthy Campers & Staff: We will not allow any campers/staff to participate in camp if they are experiencing any symptoms of illness.
-Parents/Guardians will need to certify prior to each camp day that their camper is not experiencing any symptoms of COVID-19.
-The following link is an Alberta government symptom checklist that will need to be referred to each day:

 Local guidelines related to COVID-19 (M.D. of Bonnyville) will be followed during all of our camp programs.
 Camp program policies have and may continue to change based on the guidelines put forth by the county.

 We are also basing decisions around the province’s guidance for Private and Municipal Campgrounds (https://www.alberta.ca/assets/documents/covid-19-relaunch-guidance-private-and-municipal-campgrounds.pdf).

 Much Scientific Data has been discovered about COVID-19 Transmission that will guide our policies:

 New studies have shown that person-to-person transmission of COVID-19 is very low in outdoor situations.
 In addition, UV sunlight has been shown to kill the virus.
 Thus, outdoor activities have been deemed much safer than indoor ones.